Tanya Byron's report entitled Safer Children in a Digital World has been published

 The cut M rated version has been passed uncut after a successful appeal to the reconvened Video Appeals Committee:

-of errors of law.
+decision on grounds of errors of law.
 The VAC has now reconsidered the appeal in the light of the High Court’s directions on the law but has decided, again by a majority of four to three, to allow the appeal on the basis that Manhunt 2 should be given an

 In the light of legal advice the Board does not believe the VAC’s judgement provides a realistic basis for a further challenge to its decision and has accordingly issued an ‘18’ certificate.